terilenard/dias-kuksa-firewall-doc/source/cloud.rst

 5.2 InfluxDB Setup
 ------------------

-For the present use case, InfluxDB will be used to
+For the present use case, InfluxDB will be used to store logs published by *LogPublisher* to Bosch IoT Hub, as data time series.

 Ubuntu setup: